sourcegraph/handbook/content/departments/engineering/dev/process/escalation-engineer-rotation.md

 ## How to participate

-If you have questions or want to participate, please message Quinn Slack or Nick Snyder.
+If you have questions or want to participate, please message Nick Snyder.

 ## FAQ